 The team is now made up of four members, as opposed to the six of the previous title: the insectoid Sylk, the rogue Sevrina, weapons droid Maul and the leader with the cybernetic arm, Zark.
 While in Shadowfire it was necessary to plan according to each of the characters’ abilities, in the sequel it is less central to the gameplay mechanic.
 Designer Steven Cain decided to let the player freely choose how to control the team members.
 It is possible to both issue (and queue) single commands to any of the characters by using the icons or control them directly via the joystick, by way of the “green moss icon”.
 It is also possible to switch between them on the fly, in real-time.

 The Enigma thickens

 Indeed, Enigma Force is not an easy game to approach, even if one is very familiar with its lauded predecessor.
-While the interface was redesigned to fit the new action-oriented flavour of gameplay, there’s still plenty of adventure-related icons: picking up an item, dropping it, activate a button, follow a person.
-Even the original instructions helped little in deciphering what each icon does or how they should be used.
-There is no hand holding of any kind here: the player shall learn the ropes by trying and failing.
+While the interface was redesigned to fit the new action-oriented flavor of gameplay, there’s still plenty of adventure-related icons: picking up an item, dropping it, activate a button, follow a person.
+Even the original instructions helped little in deciphering what each icon does or how it should be used.
+There is no hand-holding of any kind here: the player shall learn the ropes by trying and failing.